Zangle-Lab/LVING/README.md

 Run the code using a 2D time lapse image input.

-Download an example dataset [here](add zenodo dataset link here!!!)
+Download an example dataset [here](https://zenodo.org/records/10616075).